anthonybottemiller/recipology/README.md

 * .NET CORE
 * Internet Access

-##Style Inspiration
-The style of the project was inspired by [Bjarne Stroustrup](http://www.stroustrup.com/)

 ##Installation
 * Clone repository
 * Using command line change working directory to cloned repository/src/recipology